A global archive of independent reviews of everything happening from the beginning of the millennium

 At a concert in London I was impressed by a new composition, You and the Music, and a wall of sound effect without too much amplification.
 This may have been because I was at the front

-but I think not - rather that a lot of notes were played over a short space of time by the available instruments.
-So what would an orchestral piece sound like?
+but I think not - rather that a lot of notes were played over a short space of time by the available instruments or there were more harmonics.

 Reviewed by ANDRE BEAUMONT